sahilphule/devops-templates/documentation/terraform/aws/ec2-website-terraform/ec2-website-terraform.md

 10. The definition of *main.tf* file is complete.
 11. Now we will create *outputs.tf* file.
 12. Inside it, define the following outputs
-    - ec2-instance-public-ip
+    - output.ec2-instance-public-ip
 13. Click [code](https://github.com/inflection-zone/iac-recipes/blob/inflection-sahil/terraform/aws/ec2-website/outputs.tf) for reference.
 14. The definition of *outputs.tf* file is complete.
 15. Now we will create *locals.tf* file.
 16. Inside it, define the following variables:
-    - aws-region
+    - local.aws-region
-    - vpc-properties
+    - local.vpc-properties
-    - ec2-properties
+    - local.ec2-properties
 17. Click [code](https://github.com/inflection-zone/iac-recipes/blob/inflection-sahil/terraform/aws/ec2-website/sample-locals.txt) for reference.
 18. The definition of *locals.tf* file is complete.